moorepants/dissertation/systemidentification.rst

 .. todo:: Have Mont read this.

-I make the assumptions that the model is (1) linear and (2) has four degrees of freedom.
+I make the assumptions that the model is (1) linear and (2) has two degrees of freedom.
 The best model for a given set of data is constrained by those two assumptions.
 The implications of this is that even if the model predicts the outputs from the measured inputs it may not reflect realisitic parameter values